 Autism Navigator for Primary Care is an 8-hour online self-paced course that uses interactive slides with audio narration, closed captions, and illustrative video clips.
-You also have links to web resources, research briefs, supporting documents to help you learn and apply the information, and documents to share with families.
-Our Primary Care course uses an unparalleled video library with more than two-dozen different toddlers with autism, most 18 to 24 months of age.
+You will have links to web resources, research briefs, supporting documents to help you learn and apply the information, and documents to share with families.
+Our Primary Care course uses an unparalleled video library with more than two-dozen toddlers with autism, most 18 to 24 months of age.
 Video clips illustrate core diagnostic features, key social communication milestones and early signs of ASD, how to gather and share information with families, and evidence-based early intervention strategies and supports used by families of toddlers with autism in everyday activities.
 Each video player contains sets of video clips that compare and contrast features across children, families, or contexts with commentary that recaps key points and highlights critical behaviors.

-The course is comprised of 6 units that range from 15 minutes to 3 hours of content for a total of 8 hours.
-We have developed the content to build across units, but you can decide which order you want to go through the units or the slides and video players within a unit, and how much of the content you want to complete.
-We hope you will return to the course later as a resource to watch more or to use the tools when you need the information with families you serve.
+The units range from 15 minutes to 2 hours of content for a total of 8 hours.
+We have developed the content to build across units but you can decide the order you want to go through the units or the slides and video players within a unit, and how much of the content you want to complete.
+We hope you will return to the course to watch more or to use the tools when you need the information with families you serve.